auth0/docs/articles/client-platforms/react.md

 ### 1. Add the Auth0 scripts and set the viewport

-Add the code below to the `index.html` file to include Auth0's angular module and its dependencies and set the viewport:
+Add the code below to the `index.html` file to include the Auth0 script and set the viewport:

 @@snippet(meta.snippets.dependancies)@@

 ### 2. Configure Auth0Lock

-To have your app work with Auth0, configure Auth0Lock by creating an instance of the service in the `componentWillMount` lifecycle event of your component.
+To have your app work with Auth0, configure Auth0Lock by creating an instance of the service in the `componentWillMount` lifecycle event of your component:

 @@snippet(meta.snippets.setup)@@

 ### 3. Implement the login

-To implement the login, call the `.show()` method of Auth0's `lock` instance when a user clicks on the login button.
+To implement the login, call the `.show()` method of Auth0's `lock` instance when a user clicks the login button.

 @@snippet(meta.snippets.use)@@

 To discover all the available arguments for `lock.show`, see the [Auth0Lock documentation](/lock).

 After authentication, Auth0 will redirect the user back to your application with an identifying `idToken` as a `hash` parameter of `window.location`.
-Use `lock.parseHash` to parse the `hash` and retrieve the `idToken`.
+Use `lock.parseHash` to parse the `hash` and create the `idToken`.
 This `idToken` is used to retrieve the user's profile from Auth0 and to call your backend APIs.

 In this example, the `token` is stored in `localStorage` to keep the user authenticated after each page refresh: